advantageous/konf/README.md

 * `getUriList(path)` useful for connecting to downstream services

+The `getMap` works with JavaScript objects (or Java maps see below for loading config from Java objects, YAML or JSON).
-`getMap` works with JavaScript objects. `getStringList` and `getConfigList` works with JavaScript array of string and a JavaScript array of JavaScript objects.
+The `getStringList` and `getConfigList` works with JavaScript array of string and a JavaScript array of JavaScript objects.

-Not you get an exception if the `path` requested is not found.
+Note you get an exception if the `path` requested is not found.
 Use `hasPath(path)` if you think the config path might be missing.

-Here is the full interface.
+Here is partial glimpse at the `Config` interface.

 #### Config interface
 ```java